segmentio/segment-docs/src/engage/profiles/csv-upload.md

 - Upload CSV files with up to 1 million rows (plus one header row).
 - You can only upload one file at a time.
 - The CSV file size can't exceed 15 MB.
-- If you upload the same email or phone number with different subscription states in a CSV file, the resulting subscription status isn't guaranteed.
+- If you upload the same email or phone number with different subscription states in a CSV file, Engage doesn't guarantee the subscription status result.

 ## Message consent